 - The Server Manager (a Windows application) edits repository Data Sources, Devices and is used to perform administrative tasks (checking sources and reports, publishing web site, configuring the server, editing the security, etc.).

 - The Report Designer (a Windows application) creates, edits and executes reports.

-- The Web Report Server (an ASP.Net or .NET Core Web application) allows the end-users to edit and execute the reports and dashboards published from the Web.
+- The Web Report Server (an ASP.Net or .NET Core Web application) allows the end-users to edit and execute the reports published from the Web.

 - The Task Scheduler (a console application) is invoked by the Windows Task Scheduler to schedule report execution on a Device (folder or email).

 - The Seal Report Scheduler (a Windows Service application or .NET Core Worker Service) to execute the report schedules defined in the repository (folder, file server or email).

 Several sub-folders are located from the Repository Root folder.
 These folders contain all files necessary to run Seal Report.